Resource usage: Machine

 In the Median CPU Usage panel, 100% means the entire system, however many cores the system has.
 This is in contrast to the Search Activity dashboards, where 100% means one core.

-The disk space in this view refers only to partitions with Splunk on them.
+The disk space in this view refers only to partitions with a Splunk Enterprise instance on them.

 What to look out for in this view